Cardiogen (20mg)

 Cardiogen Peptide and Cancer Research

-The peptide is considered by researchers to be an apoptotic reductant in cardiac cells, via possibly decreasing p53 expression, and may exhibit opposite impacts on tumor cells.
+Researchers consider the peptide to be an apoptotic reductant in cardiac cells via possibly decreasing p53 expression and may exhibit opposite impacts on tumor cells.
 The p53 gene produces a protein found inside the nucleus of cells and is considered essential in controlling cell division and cell death.
-An experiment was conducted on mice with M-1 Sarcoma (indicating it has metastasized to other body tissues and organs) to determine the tumor-modulating potential of Cardiogen, with apoptosis on tumor cells exceeding normal levels and considered uncontrollable.(2) The results indicated a consequence of necrotic and hemorrhagic development and the improvement of tumor cell apoptosis.
+An experiment was conducted on murine models with M-1 sarcoma (indicating it has metastasized to other distant tissues and organs) to determine the tumor-modulating potential of Cardiogen, with apoptosis on tumor cells exceeding normal levels and considered uncontrollable.(1) The results indicated a consequence of necrotic and hemorrhagic development and the improvement of tumor cell apoptosis.
 The results of the experiment suggested that:

-The supposed proliferative action of the peptide suggests that tumor growth inhibition is not the result of a cytostatic compound on the tumor.
-According to morphology, tumor growth inhibition may be mediated by a specific peptide mechanism of action.
-This event may be particular to some tumor cells due to their atypical and increased vascular supply, which supports the researchers’ theory that Cardiogen may be a valuable adjunct in cancer research.
+The supposed anti-proliferative action of the peptide suggests that tumor growth inhibition may not result from a cytostatic compound on the tumor.
+According to morphology, tumor growth inhibition may be mediated by a specific mechanism of action related to blood cell supply.
+This event may be particular to some tumor cells due to their atypical and increased vascular supply.

-Cardiogen has been suggested by researchers to increase cardiomyocyte proliferation while possibly decreasing fibroblast growth and development and scar formation, resulting in potential long-term and improved cardiac remodeling.
-Studies suggest that Cardiogen may reduce the expression of the p53 gene, resulting in a lower apoptosis rate.(4, 5) Researchers propose Cardiogen’s potential in cardial tissue:
+Researchers have suggested Cardiogen to increase cardiomyocyte proliferation while possibly decreasing fibroblast growth and development and scar formation, resulting in potential long-term and improved cardiac remodeling.
+Studies suggest that Cardiogen may reduce the expression of the p53 gene, resulting in a lower apoptosis rate of cardiomyocytes after injury.(4,5) Researchers propose Cardiogen's potential in cardiac tissue:

 Cardiogen peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.